Celyagd/celyagd.github.io/hackresearch/index.md

 Discover more than 80 interviews on the HackYourPhD profile of [archive.org](https://archive.org/hackyourphd)

-## Inno3 (2020-...) <a name="inno3"></a>

-In 2019, I joined the consulting firm [inno3](https://inno3.fr/) specialized in open innovation, _open data_ and _open source_ .
-Founded by the lawyer Benjamin Jean, we help different actors (public institutions, companies, local authorities) to understand the major organizational, legal and technical issues involved in the adoption of "digital" technologies, using open models oriented towards the creation of commons.
-Alongside a dynamic team, I lead action-research projects grounded in the values of the free software and commons.

 ### DRISS : Digital Research in Science & Society (2019-2020)